 If you want to maintain and use a balance of Membership Rewards points, the Amex EveryDay will allow you to continue collecting and transferring Membership Rewards.

 If you hold an American Express card that makes use of the ‘Pay Over Time' option, your options are a bit more limited.
-The business Amex charge card with the lowest annual fee is the Business Green Rewards Card from American Express which charges a $0 introductory annual fee for the first year, then $95 annual fee.
-(Rates & Fees) If you need a personal card, the American Express® Green Card with a $150 annual fee, (Rates & Fees) is the card you'll want to look to.
-The Green from Amex (consumer card) was recently changed from a charge card to a credit card for new applicants.
+The Amex business card with the lowest annual fee is the Business Green Rewards Card from American Express which charges a $0 introductory annual fee for the first year, then $95.

 Downgrading Chase Cards